GauthamMK-0/RISCV-32I/README.md

   **Workflow:**
   - Computes **PC + 4** for `JAL` and `JALR` instructions
   - Based on the `wb_sel`, selects:
-    - ALU result (Arithmetic/Logical inatructions)
+    - ALU result (Arithmetic/Logical instructions)
     - Memory data (Load instructions)
     - **PC + 4**  (Jump instructions)
-  - Writes the data to destination address in the register file
+  - Writes the data to destination register in the register file

+## Forwarding and Hazard handling